A Signature Education Initiative of Duke University

 Propose a New DukeImmerse

 All Duke faculty are invited to submit proposals for new DukeImmerse offerings.
-Proposals scheduled for Fall 2019 should be submitted by October 1, 2018.
+Proposals scheduled for Spring 2020 should be submitted by March 1, 2019.
 Successful proposals are clearly articulated and build on the faculty team's expertise; these may include proposals that are fully disciplinary or interdisciplinary, incorporate Service-Learning or complement an existing Bass Connections or DukeEngage.

 Proposals that diversify existing DukeImmerse opportunities and reflect the expertise of Duke faculty receive priority.